Introduction

 Other Medications

 Several drugs can disrupt menstrual cycles as a side effect.
-These include:
+Check the drug’s description and labels on the bottle.
+Make sure to read everything listed!!

 Summary Table: Quick Look at Common Triggers of Secondary Amenorrhea